SERVICES

 Understanding your faith journey

 Following where God led me in my formal education, I spent 4 years working on a research study of faith development.
 Working on that study began to reveal answers to questions I'd had since the beginning of my faith journey.
 Training to become a Spiritual Director unearthed additional resources specific to the Christian faith journey.
-Since then, I have spent an additional three years studying other theories of faith development, searching and wrestling through Scripture, and struggling through my own faith journey.
+Since then, I have spent an additional four years studying other theories of faith development, searching and wrestling through Scripture, and struggling through my own faith journey.
 Through God's guidance, I have identified a pattern of stages in Scripture that outline the Christian faith journey.
 That said, the pattern is just a pattern.
 How that pattern is filled in is as different and unique as every person.
 The stages aren't linear.
 They're more cyclical in nature, but we can go backward, forward, and simultaneously be experiencing more than one stage at the same time.
 And it can also feel like this:

 Having awareness of where you are in the stages of the faith journey can help you know what might be most helpful for you in this particular season of life.
 For the most part, church life and following Jesus (which is usually referred to as discipleship) are structured as a one-size-fits-all approach.
 But every stage of the journey transitions us to a new way of engaging with God and others.
 What was helpful in one stage may not be helpful in another.
 In fact, it might even cause us to feel further from God.
 Often, churches can rush us through a stage and into another before we are ready, without even realizing they are doing it.
 As we mature in our faith, it's also common for our growth to be hindered or limited because we start asking a lot of questions, have doubts, and our understanding of God begins to feel a lot more complicated to wrap our heads around.
 Sometimes we are dismissed or given Christian platitudes that do not satisfy.
 The intentions and hearts of those leading us are usually not bad or malicious; it's simply due to a lack of understanding of how we grow in our faith over time and what's most helpful at each stage.

-Soul Care
+Soul Care for Women

 Soul Care can mean different things depending on where we are in the faith journey and the season in which the Lord has us.
-Unfortunately, the Church typically only provides a one-size-fits-all approach to spiritual growth that doesn't actually fit everyone.
-There's often no consideration for where someone is in their faith journey, and everyone is expected to be on the same path, with seemingly no other destination than endless Bible studies or encouragement to attend a small group (please don't hear me say those are bad; they're just not all there is).
+Unfortunately, the church typically only provides a one-size-fits-all approach to spiritual growth that doesn't actually fit everyone.
+Often, there's no consideration for where someone is in their faith journey, and everyone is expected to be on the same path, with seemingly no other destination than endless Bible studies or encouragement to attend a small group (please don't hear me say those are bad; they're just not all there is).
 Many people have questions, doubts, and spiritual needs for strength and encouragement that aren't being met, because life is HARD!

-Soul Care for pastors
+Soul Care for women in ministry

-My focus in Soul Care for pastors is on helping you discern where you are in the stages of faith to help determine what would be most beneficial for your soul in this season.
+My focus in Soul Care for women in ministry is on helping you discern where you are in the stages of faith to help determine what would be most beneficial for your soul in this season.
 From there, some sessions might consist of spiritual direction, discipleship, discerning with you, accountability, offering you a safe space for confession, and/or leading you through spiritual disciplines.
 It will depend entirely on what you need that day.
 The dynamics of ministry are complex, and difficulties abound in every aspect.
 There are seasons that we need to be seen and heard before we can move forward.
 My goal is to lead you to true rest in the Lord, where you genuinely feel peace and joy overflowing from your relationship with God.
 That said, I know it will likely be a bumpy, often unpleasant, and brutal road of suffering.

 It can be difficult to feel like you can trust almost anyone when you are in ministry.
-I want to offer you a safe, confidential, judgment-free space where you can be free to explore all your thoughts, feelings, doubts, fears, anger, frustrations, difficult relationships, and confess your sins.
+I want to offer you a safe, confidential, judgment-free space where you are free to explore all your thoughts, feelings, doubts, fears, anger, frustrations, difficult relationships, and confess your sins.
 I am not a licensed mental health professional, and I do not offer mental health counseling.
 I do, however, have sufficient training in the field to know when to refer you to a licensed mental health professional if necessary.